-Federal judge mulls order to stop sweep at Cal Anderson Park; city says houseless camp is a health and safety risk
+Federal judge considers order to stop tent removal at Cal Anderson Park; city says encampment is a health and safety risk

 “These are horrible circumstances … This is a horrible time to have to make this kind of decision,” Jones said.

-Sharifi assured him that all of the park’s occupants had been offered shelter through outreach workers, and that 17 Cal Anderson campers had accepted the offer.
+Sharifi assured him that all of the park’s occupants had been offered shelter through outreach workers, and that 17 people living in Cal Anderson had accepted the offer.

-Yeager’s lawyer, Braden Pence, called the city’s health-and-safety argument “duplicitous” and ironic, given that the people living outside in Cal Anderson and any number of other campsites in Seattle “suffer health and safety issues day in and day out.”
+Pence called the city’s health-and-safety argument “duplicitous” and ironic, given that the people living outside in Cal Anderson and any number of other sites in Seattle “suffer health and safety issues day in and day out.”

-The reason parks workers face hostility at the park and elsewhere has more to do with the rough way the workers have been treating the houseless for months, he said.
+The reason parks workers face hostility has more to do with the rough way the workers have been treating people for months, he said.

-Inside the park Wednesday, more than 20 tents remained, though most campers had left.
+Inside the park Wednesday, more than 20 tents remained, though most of the people living there had left.
 As recently as Tuesday, about double that number were in the park, and people living there took up most of the area.

-As the afternoon dragged out, the city had made no move to clear the park even as a large group of black-clad protesters showed up and set up barricades of Dumpsters, plywood, barbed wire and other salvaged materials.
+As the afternoon dragged on, the city had made no move to clear the park even as a large group of black-clad protesters showed up and set up barricades of Dumpsters, plywood, barbed wire and other salvaged materials.

-In the petition for a TRO, Yeager says that roughly 50 residents were at the site, along with about 200 other individuals who are “prepared to defend the encampment from the threatened eviction.”
+In the petition for a restraining order, Yeager says that roughly 50 residents were at the site, along with about 200 other individuals who are “prepared to defend the encampment from the threatened eviction.”

 Police briefly showed up on the north and south sides of the park, but stayed in their cars and left quickly.
-Shortly after 11 a.m., parks department spokesperson Rachel Schulkin said that the city was “currently assessing the site and have created a plan for a multi-day intensive maintenance and cleaning.”
+Shortly after 11 a.m., parks spokesperson Rachel Schulkin said that the city was “currently assessing the site and have created a plan for a multiday intensive maintenance and cleaning.”

-Yeager’s lawsuit says the park has been central to protests and criticism not just of police violence, but of the city’s policy toward the homeless.
+Yeager’s lawsuit says the park has been central to protests and criticism not just of police violence, but of the city’s policy toward homeless people.
 Those protests are protected by the First Amendment, the lawsuit claims.

-The lawsuit alleges the city is causing the houseless residents of the park “irreparable harm” by “sending police to arrest and brutalize already traumatized individuals, and chilling Constitutionally protected expressions and assembly, all in blatant violation of due process of law and crystal clear CDC (Centers for Disease Control and Prevention) standards for the prevention of COVID transmissions among unhoused people.”
+The lawsuit alleges the city is causing those living in the park “irreparable harm” by “sending police to arrest and brutalize already traumatized individuals, and chilling Constitutionally protected expressions and assembly, all in blatant violation of due process of law and crystal clear CDC (Centers for Disease Control and Prevention) standards for the prevention of COVID transmissions among unhoused people.”

 “As the COVID-19 pandemic reaches a new crisis point in Seattle, shelters and transitional housing are full or nearly full,” the lawsuit says.
-“Established tent encampments are the only safe option for Plaintiff and similarly-situated community members.”
+“Established tent encampments are the only safe option for Plaintiff and similarly situated community members.”

 Jones is also presiding over a lawsuit by Black Lives Matter against the SPD for using excessive force against peaceful protesters.
 In that case, Jones has already issued an injunction against the Seattle Police Department and found them in contempt of court for violating it.

-Information from Seattle Times reporter Sydney Brownstone is contained in his report.
+Information from Seattle Times staff reporter Sydney Brownstone is contained in his report.